jhartz/present/STYLE.md

 - 80 character line limit
 - Indentation is 4 spaces (no tabs)
 - Struct and class names are CamelCase
-- Variable names and functions are `underscore_separated` (except when including the name of a struct or class)
+- Variable names and functions are `underscore_separated`, except when including the name of a struct or class in the context of a conversion (usually preceded by "to", such as `to_TimeDelta`)
 - Comments in headers and C files must use `/* ... */` (C89 compatibility)
 - Opening braces should be on the same line as the `if`/`for`/etc. statement (EXCEPT for functions; see below)